Learn

 6 Reasons Why You Need a Financial Plan

-Wherever you are in your financial journey, a financial plan can help you identify your goals — and show you where you are today and outline what you need to do to reach your goals.
-Most importantly, a financial plan will provide you with a road map of clear action steps to get you from here to there.
+Wherever you are in your financial journey, a financial plan could help you reach your goals — and show where you are today coupled with an outline of how to ultimately achieve them.

-What's included in a financial plan?
+What's Included in a Financial Plan?

-- A statement of your net worth, which shows all of your assets (like cash and investments) and liabilities (like debt).
+- A statement of your net worth, which shows all your assets (like cash and investments) and liabilities (like debt).
 Your net worth is your assets minus any liabilities, and it helps show where you financially stand today.

 - A look at your current cash flow, which is the money coming in and going out of your accounts each month.
 The plan might include suggestions on how you can adjust your cash flow so you have more to save and invest.

-- An analysis of your biggest financial goals and how much money you'll need to reach them.
+- An analysis of your biggest financial goals and how much money you may need to reach them.
 Your plan should also include a breakdown of the steps you need to take between now and when you want to achieve that goal.
-Synovus offers Financial Needs Assessments in-branch to help you with this.

-- An investment strategy that's appropriate for your risk tolerance and capacity, time horizons for your goals, and your own personal philosophy on investing your money.
+- An investment strategy that's appropriate for your risk tolerance and capacity, time horizons for your goals and your own personal philosophy on investing your money.

 - Reviews and recommendations on insurance coverage, estate planning needs, and any other special considerations specific to you and your financial life.
 This will largely depend on what you want to do with your money and what other financial responsibilities or obligations you might have.
-You might need to account for buying a home or starting a business.
-Other people may need a debt repayment strategy or a plan for saving for their kids' college education.

 A financial plan can help you get clarity on goals, stay accountable to taking the right actions, and leave you feeling happier about money.